antcolag/hqclock/readme.md

 Usage
 ---

-You ahave to create an instane of HqClock in order to call the methods it provides
+Create an HqClock instance in order to call the methods it provides
 ```
 #include <hqclock.h>